Taylor-Hunkler-web23/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+In a relational database, data is stored in a table format with rows and columns.
+SQL is used to manage databases.

 - [ ] Why do tables need a `primary key`?

+Tables need primary keys because they are used to uniquely identify each entry in a database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have many to many relationships between tables we must have a third table that has foreign keys linking to the primary keys of the two tables.

 ## Minimum Viable Product